Aerial view of campus buildings

 Stouffer Place Apartments

 Stouffer Place Apartments, opened in fall 2018 as part of the Central District development, comprises two buildings designed by Treanor Architects of Lawrence.
+The former Stouffer Place apartment buildings were razed in 2016.

 An aerial view of the complex of the apartments